Here Be Dragons Episode 6

 Prentyze’s stomach clenched.
 Oh, Gods.
 Father only ever used his full, stupid name when he was in full, stupid trouble.

-He tried to rise from the ground in a hurry, but his leg spasmed with a severe cramp and his balance faltered.
+He tried to rise from the ground in a hurry but, like the older men, his leg also spasmed with a severe cramp and his balance faltered.

 No!
-He mustn’t fall over and damage the armour!
+He mustn’t topple over and damage the armour!
 Not in front of the old bastard; he was already in deep enough trouble.

 He wobbled.

-In an endless, shameful moment, he toppled slowly and crumpled onto the floor with a loud cacophony of metal on stone.
+In an endless, shameful moment, he tilted slowly and crumpled onto the floor with a loud cacophony of metal on stone.

-He lay on his back, limbs spread-eagled, paralysed by fear.
-With Flamia’s helm lighting the scene, his embarrassment was centred in the spotlight.
+He lay on his back, clutching his spasming leg to his body, but otherwise paralysed by fear.
+With Flammia’s helm light illuminating him, his embarrassment was stage-centre in her spotlight.
 What would be his audience’s reactions?

 The echoes died away and no one spoke.
 No one helped him up.
-The three of them stood still, looking down at him in matching disdain – united in this, if nothing else.
+The three of them stood still, looking down at him in matching poses of disdain.
+United in this, if nothing else.
+After long aeons, or mere seconds, they turned away from him in silent disgust, letting him whimper alone in relative darkness.

 Prentyze had played their game.